 This week, Vault & I will be looking back at the figures of 2011, what we enjoyed, and what we didn’t.
 Today, we’re kicking things off with a simple top ten.
 Vault and I have split the duties, each crafting a list of our five favorite

 I loved dinosaurs as a kid, but I can’t remember the last time I bought a dinosaur.
 That is, until recently.
 With the new Imaginext Dino-Riders, it seems like I’m picking up a toy dino every week.
-And now Revoltech’s adding to my current collection with their
+And now Revoltech’s adding to my current collection with

 While most of us were focused on SDCC last weekend, the Japanese toy industry was celebrating their own show-and-tell shindig at Summer Wonder Festival 2011.
-Our man in Japan, Robert Baldwin, was there to capture the latest and greatest from Kaiyodo, The Good Smile Co., and the
+Our man in Japan, Robert Baldwin, was there to capture the latest and greatest from Kaiyodo, The Good Smile Co., and

 I was really looking forward to the twenty-third figure in the Sci-Fi Revoltech line.
 Not only is Gigan one of Godzilla’s main enemies, but he’s a fairly prominent kaiju.
 Surely his solicitation signified that the Sci-Fi line was moving on to the more prominent and popular members of the Godzilla-verse, right?